 Following the successful experiences with the layout of the aft deck on the Mulder Favorite 1500 Diva, Mulder chose something similar for the innovative Wheelhouse model.
 The Mulder 75 Wheelhouse is standard equipped with a rear facade with an electrically operated sliding window and a comfortable corner seat.
 This allows passengers to enjoy the views from the aft deck at higher speeds with a minimum of wind noise and spray.
 Below the aft deck is a tender garage for a Williams 445 Dieseljet, accessible via a hydraulic door.

 Length 23.15 m Beam 5.62 m Draft 1.60 m Tonn.
-Approx. 50 tons Top speed 22 knots Cruising speed 15 knots Diesel 7.200 L Water 2.500 L Material Aluminium hull and superstructure Cabins Four cabins + crew Engines Twin Caterpillar C12 715hp Optional On request Hull shape Roundbilged Inspection CE-A Interior Custom built Naval architect Ginton Naval Architects Design Guido de Groot Design Interior design Kitty van der Kamp Design
+Approx. 50 tons Top speed 22 knots Cruising speed 15 knots Diesel 7.200 L Water 2.500 L Material Aluminium hull and superstructure Cabins Four cabins + crew Engines Twin Caterpillar C12 715hp Optional On request Hull shape Roundbilged Class CE-A Interior Custom built Naval architect Ginton Naval Architects Design Guido de Groot Design Interior design Kitty van der Kamp Design